isladot/spotify-readme-widget/README.md

 ### Themes

-You can customize the look of the card using come pre-built themes.
+You can customize the look of the card using pre-built themes.

 Add `?theme=THEME_NAME` like so: